GeekFunkLabs/fluidpatcher/utils/README.md

 **buttoncallback**

-The function to call when the button connected to _PIN_SW_ is pressed or released.
+The function to call when the buttons connected to _PIN_SW_ are pressed or released.
 The function should take two arguments, the pin number of the button that triggered the callback, and a value corresponding to the button state (1=pressed, 0=released).

 #### Methods: